paolosimone/virtual-json-viewer/README.md

 1. Open the Extension Management page by navigating to `chrome://extensions`
 1. Enable Developer Mode by clicking the toggle switch next to Developer mode
-1. Click the load unpacked button and select the `dist_chrome` directory
+1. Click the load unpacked button and select the `dist/chrome` directory

 #### Firefox